 “The doubling of the number of home learners is in line with other countries such as the USA where the numbers also doubled,” said Chairperson of the Pestalozzi Trust Bouwe van der Eems.
 “This means that the number of home learners increased to probably 300,000 or 2.5% of the total school population.”

-The Benefits of Homeschooling in South Africa
+Rules and Requirements for Homeschooling in South Africa

 Homeschooling in South Africa is an interesting proposition, primarily because of its government.
 Educating your child at home is perfectly legal and has been since 1996, with each province given the authority to set its own standards.
 According to the HSLDA (Home School Legal Defense Association), home learners are required to apply to register with provincial education departments.
 However, those departments created several unlawful preconditions for registration that violate other legally prescribed rights and responsibilities, such as: